roman-milk/roman-milk.github.io/an-awakening.md

  'But...'
 Lawrence began.

  'Shush,' Angelique quickly said, pressing her finger against his warm lips.
 'You can have me whenever you want, darling.
 And not only is this body is yours,' Angelique continued, grinning coyly, 'I think you and I should seduce Mother as well.
 Now, how wicked would that be?'
-Report_Story #1